JohelEGP/Made_in_Abyss/README.md

     cmake -E chdir build cmake ..
     cmake --build build

-### Testing
+#### Testing

-All testing is done at compile-time.
+Most testing is done at compile-time.
-The lack of compile-time errors after building the library means that the tests passed.
+The lack of compile-time errors after building the library means that those tests passed.

+To run the runtime tests, execute:

+    cmake -E chdir build ctest